-Step 4 - After having entered your email address, the pop-up box would then provide you with the option to select Small, Medium, Large, or Actual Size for your originally meant photo size.
+Step 4 - After entering your email address, the pop-up box will provide you with the option to select Small, Medium, Large, or Actual Size for your originally meant photo size.

 Step 5 - By clicking the "Send" button, the photos will be compressed and sent to your email.
 After erasing the original photos from your smartphone, the compressed photos are downloaded to the Photos app.

-One of the most straightforward and fastest ways to compress iPhone photos is to employ the "Optimize iPhone Storage" option, this involves uploading or synchronizing all of the current pics from your iPad or iPhone online to iCloud storage.
+One of the most straightforward and fastest ways to compress iPhone photos is to employ the "Optimize iPhone Storage" option.
+This involves uploading or synchronizing the current pics from your iPad or iPhone online to iCloud storage.

-In a nutshell, it really is able to handle photographs that are stored locally as well as in the iCloud.
+In a nutshell, it can handle photographs stored locally and in iCloud.
 If your connectivity is quick and dependable, there won't be any problems (through Wi-Fi or cellular data).

-You might not be able to use this strategy, though, if your Internet connection is sluggish or your data plan isn't unlimited.
+However, you might not be able to use this strategy if your Internet connection is sluggish or your data plan isn't unlimited.
 Nevertheless, using the following techniques, you should be able to compress the picture in your iPhone's gallery:

 Step 3 - While your iPhone or iPad syncs the local photos to iCloud storage, the compressed images will stay on your iPhone or iPad.

-High Efficiency Image Format, or HEIF, is a brand-new picture format (.heic) in iOS 11 that could assist you compress photos without losing the quality of the images.
+High-Efficiency Image Format, or HEIF, is a brand-new picture format (.heic) in iOS 11 that could assist you in compressing photos without losing the quality of the images.
 In light of this, Apple provides a solution for iOS 11-powered smartphones to the issue that photos take up a lot of storage space on iOS devices.

 The size of the images captured will be reduced in the following ways if an iPhone is configured to generate HEIC/HEIF images:

-Step 2 - Selecting "Camera" > "Formats" will give you access to the extra camera capture formats "Most Compatible" and "High Efficiency."
+Step 2 - Selecting "Camera" > "Formats" will give you access to the different camera capture formats "Most Compatible" and "High Efficiency."

 Step 3 - Decide whether you want "High Efficiency" or not.
-It must be noted that employing the high efficiency HEVC/HEIF format will aid you to shoot videos and photographs with smaller file sizes.
+It must be noted that employing the high-efficiency HEVC/HEIF format will aid you in shooting videos and photographs with smaller file sizes.
 For the 'Most Compatible' capture setting, always use JPEG/H 264.

-It should always be mentioned that the only Apple Devices that are compatible with this method that are running iOS 11 are the iPhone X, iPhone 8 Plus, iPhone 8, iPhone 7 Plus, iPhone 7, iPad Pro (10.5 inch), iPad Pro 12.9 inch (2nd generation), and after.
+It should always be mentioned that the only Apple Devices that are compatible with this method that is running iOS 11 are the iPhone X, iPhone 8 Plus, iPhone 8, iPhone 7 Plus, iPhone 7, iPad Pro (10.5 inches), iPad Pro 12.9 inch (2nd generation), and after.
 In iOS 11, HEIF is covered in all pertinent details.

 1. By making the files that store your photos smaller in size, you may be able to free up a significant amount of space on your iPhone.
-In order to preserve space, it is best to delete the original images and then purge the folder containing the deleted images.
+To preserve space, it is best to delete the original images and then purge the folder containing the deleted images.

 Additionally, remember that a picture's quality will decline as its file size is reduced.
 As demonstrated below, one of these three images was reduced in size before being resized: